neo4j-contrib/neomodel/README.rst

     DateProperty, DateTimeProperty, JSONProperty, AliasProperty

 The *DateTimeProperty* accepts datetime.datetime objects of any timezone and stores them as a UTC epoch value.
 These epoch values are inflated to datetime.datetime objects with the UTC timezone set.
+If you want neomodel to raise an exception on receiving a datetime without a timezone you set the env var NEOMODEL_FORCE_TIMEZONE=1.

 The *DateProperty* accepts datetime.date objects which are stored as a string property 'YYYY-MM-DD'.